Zunchao/sth_rrt_ori/README.md

 # sth_rrt_ori
-basic rrt search on  matlab, these codes are created half year ago.
+basic rrt search on  matlab.

 rrt_search is to show the simple examples in msl.cs.uiuc.edu/rrt/index.html.